Terraced house: Origins and nomenclature

-Australia
+Oceania

 In Australia, the term "terrace house" refers almost exclusively to Victorian and Edwardian era terraces or replicas almost always found in the older, inner city areas of the major cities.
 Terraced housing was introduced to Australia from Britain in the nineteenth century, basing their architecture on those in the UK, France and Italy.

 Large numbers of terraced houses were built in the inner suburbs of large Australian cities, particularly Sydney and Melbourne, mainly between the 1850s and the 1890s (terraced housing is rare outside of these cities).
 Detached housing became the popular style of housing in Australia following Federation in 1901.
 The most common building material used was brick, often covered with cement render and then painted.

-Many terraces were built in the "filigree" style, a style distinguished through heavy use of cast iron ornament; it has a level paved area in front, also known as terrace, particularly on the balconies and sometimes depicting native Australian flora.
+Many terraces were built in the "filigree" style, a style distinguished through heavy use of cast iron ornament, particularly on the balconies and sometimes depicting native Australian flora.
 In the 1950s, many urban renewal programmes were aimed at eradicating them entirely in favour of modern development.

 In recent decades these inner-city areas and their terraced houses have been gentrified.
 The suburbs in which terrace houses are often found are often sought after in Australia due to their proximity to the Central Business Districts of the major cities.
 They are therefore sometimes quite expensive even though they may not be the preferred accommodation style.
 The lack of windows on the side, the small gardens, and the relative darkness of the rooms is at odds with the design favoured for modern Australian homes.

 Europe

+Belgium

+In Belgium, the row houses are the predominant type of housing around the country and closely associated with the Belgian culture and history.
+The Grand Place, the central historic place of the capital Brussels, is surrounded by private houses dating from the 17th century, reflecting the city as a mercantile power at that time in northern Europe.
+Later, in the 19th century, Belgium played an important role in the early history of industrial revolution like the United Kingdom, where an important amount of working class housing was built to accommodate the coal miners in small brick row houses usually called "Coron".
+These types of constructions are very common in the Walloon region, but also in the Nord-Pas-de-Calais region of France.
+Within the same period (from 1850 to early 1900), major cities like Brussels or Antwerp faced important urban development with the construction of new neighborhoods as extensions of the cities often entirely around individually owned parcels where single family row houses were built and occupied by both the middle class and the bourgeois class.
+Some houses are internationally renowned for their architecture like the Art Nouveau style Hotel Tassel or the Hôtel van Eetvelde both designed by Victor Horta.